 - Mix together the tapioca flour, almond flour, coconut sugar, spices, and salt in a small bowl.

-- Dip the apple wedges into the melted ghee or butter, and then immediately dip them into the mixture of dry ingredients to coat the apples.
+- Dip the apple wedges into the melted ghee, butter, or coconut oil, and then immediately dip them into the mixture of dry ingredients to coat the apples.

 - Place coated apple wedges on a grill over a baking sheet in a single layer with space between them.